adamzvolanek/silver-barnacle/lecturebook/lectures/lecture06/section6_2.md

-# Lecture 6.2 - Protocols and Cookies
+# Lecture 6.2 - File Types

-## Types of Internet Protcols
-HTTP vs HTTPS

-## Cookies and Settings
+## Devices and Their Formats
-Discuss what cookies are and trackers.
+Between USBs, Hard Drives (SSDs), and Compact Discs (Blu-ray), there is a range of format file types that can be used between the devices and use cases.

+### USBs
+For USBs/flash-drives common file types include ExFAT, FAT32, and...

+### Hard Drives
+NGTS, NFS, ext3/ext4,

+### CD
+ISOs...